guerinoni/replacer/README.md

 # Usage
 ```
-./replacer -h (help)
+replacer -h (help)
-./replacer ~/prj ext txt 2 c (change all file with extension "txt" to "c" )
+replacer -d . -ext txt c (change all file with extension "txt" to "c" in current dir )
-./replacer ~/prj contains as 2 sa (change all file that contain "as" to "sa" )
+replacer -d . -contains as 2 sa (change all file that contain "as" to "sa" in current dir)
 ```